dotnet/docfx/Documentation/tutorial/docfx.exe_user_manual.md

 Key                      | Description
 -------------------------|-----------------------------
-additionalArguments      | Additional arguments that should be passed the wkthmltopdf executable.
+additionalArguments      | Additional arguments that should be passed to the wkthmltopdf executable.

 4. Supported File Mapping Format
 ---------------------------------------------